 Our dentists at Magnificent Mile Family Dental may recommend a tooth extraction if your tooth becomes damaged or broken beyond repair.
-Dr. Olaitan Okediji-Registe and Dr. Seyed Danesh are highly skilled in this procedure and will do all they can to make you feel completely relaxed.
+Dr. Olaitan Okediji-Registe is highly skilled in this procedure and will do all she can to make you feel completely relaxed.
 For questions or concerns about tooth extractions in Chicago, Illinois, please give us a call at 312-280-0034.

 After undergoing a tooth extraction, there are some post-operative instructions you need to know for healing.
 If you have any questions, please contact Magnificent Mile Family Dental, and we will help you in any way we can.

 Swelling: Swelling is perfectly normal.
 To help reduce it, apply ice packs to the outside of your mouth intermittently (20 minutes on, 20 minutes off) for up to two days.
 If your tooth was infected prior to extraction, the dentist may advise that you use warm, moist compresses instead of ice.

 Bleeding: Some bleeding after extraction is to be expected.
 Make sure to keep a gauze pad over the extraction site for 30 minutes post-surgery.
 For heavier bleeding, bite down on a gauze pad or place your fingers over the pad consistently for 30 minutes before removing it.
 Another option is to use a moistened tea bag for the same amount of time.
 Tea contains tannic acid, which contracts the blood vessels and helps the blood clot set.